jahnestacado/logia/README.md

   }
 ```

+By setting the level of a logger we also activate the logger and we enable others features(e.g appenders, remotes) to further configure them.

 #### appenders
 In the appenders section we can define where the logs will be stored in our filesystem.
-We target loggers by writing a javascript regexp string, the same way we did for the level section but instead for setting the logging level we specify the output file.
+We target the loggers by writing a javascript regexp string, the same way we did for the level section but instead for setting the logging level we specify the output file.
 Moreover we can set the maxSize property in which we specify the maximum size in MBs of the log file.
 If the size of that file reaches the specified limit then the first half of its contents will be deleted.
 The filepath is treated as an absolute path unless it starts with ```./``` which then is resolved as a relative path to the current working directory.

-For example, below configuration will append the logs of the loggers which name starts with the database-mongo and databse-redis substring to the "/temp/redis.log" and "/temp/mongo.log" files and limit their size to 20MB.
-Similarly, the logs of loggers with the handler substring in their name will end up in "cwd/logs/handler-errors.log".
+For example, below configuration will append the logs of the loggers which name starts with the "_database-mongo_" and "_database-redis_" substring to the "_/temp/redis.log_" and "_/temp/mongo.log_" files respectively and limit their size to 20MBs.
+Similarly, the logs of the loggers which contain the "_handler_" substring in their name will end up in "_cwd/logs/handler-errors.log_" file.

 ```javascript
  "appenders": {